aaronkampmeier/FRC-Advanced-Scouting-Touchstone/README.md

 - Scouts on the floor will pit scout all details of the teams attending the event
 - All data is synced and visualizable on all team members’ devices

+## Contributing
+If you would like to help improve FAST, there are a number of ways to contribute.
+If you have any suggestions or issues, email me at frcfastapp@gmail.com or create a GitHub issue in the repo.
+If you would like to help develop out the mobile iOS app, fork this repo and create PRs with changes you want implemented.

+Many users would also love an Android and/or Web client for FAST as well.
+While I think this is a great idea, I don't have the resources to create them.
+If you would like to work on developing out clients for those platforms that still work with FAST's scouted data, contact me, and we can work together.

 ## Privacy
 FAST reqeusts some personal data such as name and email address to provide a better experience.
 Your personal data is stored only within FAST's authentication servers and never shared with any third party.
 See the privacy policy for more info.